ulfalizer/Kconfiglib/README.rst

 Microsoft Windows is supported.

 The ``pip`` installation will give you both the base library and the following executables.
-All but one mirrors functionality available in the C tools.
+All but one mirror functionality available in the C tools.

  - `menuconfig <https://github.com/ulfalizer/Kconfiglib/blob/master/menuconfig.py>`_